BSidesSF/bsidessf.github.io/_pages/volunteer.md

 ## Attendee Facing

 You will be the "face" of BSidesSF for all attendees.
-Your goal is to make a positive, welcoming first impression for all attendees and visitors.
+Your goal is to make a positive, welcoming impression for all attendees and visitors.
 You might also be pulled to hype the crowd during our event raffle.

 ## Behind The Scenes